 We know little about Genghis Khan’s personal life or physical appearance for such an influential historical figure.
 No contemporary portraits or sculptures of him have survived, and the information historians do have is usually not considered reliable.

 Here is how most accounts describe Genghis Khan:

 - Tall And Strong – Most reports describe Genghis Khan as tall and robust.

-- Mane Of Hair And Beard – Genghis Khan is described as having a flowing mane of hair and a long bushy beard.
+- Mane Of Hair And Beard – Genghis Khan is described as having a flowing mane of hair and a long, bushy beard.

 - Red Hair And Hazel Eyes – The Persian chronicler Rashid al-Din said that Genghis Khan had red hair and green eyes.
-If he had had red hair and hazel eyes, it would have added to his allure and appearance; red hair and hazel eyes are not common in Mongolia.
+If he had had red hair and hazel eyes, it would have added to his allure and appearance; red hair and hazel eyes are not typical in Mongolia.

 We are not sure if Genghis Khan had red hair and hazel eyes; some people say it is more likely he had yellow eyes, as some Mongolians are known to have almost green or yellow eyes.
-His red hair could also have been black hair with red tints due to the sun.
+His red hair could also have been black with red tints due to the sun.

 The account that Rashid al-Din gave was written long after Genghis Khan had died, so we know that he never saw Genghis Khan in person and could not provide a first-hand account of Genghis Khan.